Doha: Architecture

+Traditional architecture

+In Doha's traditional architecture, the primary building material was locally quarried limestone, with walls typically measuring 0.4 m to 0.6 m thick, constructed using two rows of large facing stones with a core of mud, gravel, and smaller stones.
+These walls were then covered with clay-rich mud or gypsum-based render.
+Plaster, known as juss, was made from crushed beachrock, shell, baked lime, or gypsum, and applied in three layers for both functional and decorative purposes.
+Roofing was characteristically flat, utilizing mangrove beams (danshal) imported from East Africa, overlaid with split bamboo, woven reed, and palm mats, then sealed with tamped earth.
+Distinctive architectural elements included colonnaded verandas (liwan) with lintels made of mangrove poles bound with jute rope, and wooden waterspouts for drainage.
+Valuable materials such as wooden beams, windows, and doors were often recycled from older structures.

 Many of the older structures (1960–1970s) in the Old Doha districts have been demolished to make space for new buildings.
 A number of schemes have been taken to preserve the city's cultural and architectural heritage, such as the Qatar Museums Authority's 'Al Turath al Hai' ('living heritage') initiative.
 Katara Cultural Village is a model village in Doha launched by Sheikha Moza bint Nasser under Qatar Foundation to preserve the cultural identity of the country.

+Modern architecture

+During the mid-20th century, Qatar experienced a transition in its construction methods, marking a shift from traditional building techniques to more modern approaches.
+In the 1950s, a notable change was the adoption of concrete blocks with shell inclusions.
+These blocks were likely produced locally and incorporated a distinctive shelly sand rich in small gastropod remains, a material abundant along Qatar's coastline.

+As Qatar progressed into the latter half of the 20th century, construction methods continued to evolve.
+The use of shell-infused concrete blocks gradually gave way to more standardized building materials.
+This newer phase of construction is characterized by the use of plain concrete blocks without shell content and reinforced concrete structures.
+New materials such as manufactured wood products including plywood and metal materials such as corrugated iron were also introduced.
+This period also witnessed the widespread adoption of air conditioning systems.

 In 2011, more than 50 towers were under construction in Doha, the largest of which was the Doha Convention Center Tower.
 Constructions were suspended in 2012 following concerns that the tower would impede flight traffic and the site is being redeveloped into a park.

 In 2014, Abdullah Al Attiyah, a senior government official, announced that Qatar would be spending $65bn on new infrastructure projects in upcoming years in preparation for the 2022 World Cup as well as progressing towards its objectives set out in the Qatar National Vision 2030.

-Msheireb Downtown Doha, a 31 hectares development costing an estimated $5bn, was dubbed the largest inner city redevelopment of its kind when launched.
+Msheireb Downtown Doha, a 31-hectare development costing an estimated $5bn, was dubbed the largest inner city redevelopment of its kind when launched.
 Comprises several quarters opened over different phases, Msheireb aims to preserve and enhance the historic downtown area.